 The Steve Koven Trio is a Canadian, Toronto-based jazz group.
 Pianist Koven is joined by long time members, Anthony Michelli on drums and Rob Clutton on bass.

 Formed in 1993, the trio is one of Canada’s longest standing trio’s, performing, touring and recording together for over twenty-five years.
 They have performed world-wide, and have established themselves as one of Canada’s cultural ambassadors.

-The band has released ten critically-acclaimed albums since their debut, Live at the Senator, in 1997.
+The band has released eleven critically-acclaimed albums since their debut, Live at the Senator, in 1997.
 Many of their compositions have been used for national and international film and TV productions.

 Venues and Festivals performed at include: